disco-lang/disco/README.md

       at a terminal prompt.

+        - If this fails with an error like `Could not resolve HEAD to a revision`, then try running these two commands at a terminal prompt:

+              rm -rf $(brew --repo homebrew/core)
+              brew tap homebrew/core

+          Then re-run the `brew install llvm` command.

+        - After installing `llvm`, you may need to close and re-open the terminal before running `cabal install disco` again.

 - If it works, you should be able to now type `disco` at a command prompt, which should display a message like this: